chainstack/docs/docs/glossary/peer-node.md

 # Peer node

-Your regular blockchain node that you deploy to interact with and be a part of a consortium network.
+A node that you deploy to interact with and be a part of a blockchain network.

 See also [Service node](/glossary/service-node).